gent0807/gent0807/README.md

-###  👋 Hi there!
-Now, I'm a student aspiring to be a Software Engineer for web and mobile app.
+####  👋 Hi there!
+Now, I'm a student enrolled in Dongyang Mirae University in Seoul, South Korea and aspiring to be a Software Engineer for web and mobile app.

 <!--
 **gent0807/gent0807** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.